DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Redundancy: Multiple resources dedicated to performing same task.
 Term often used interchangability with Fault Tolerance.
 (Pearson Practice Test).
 - Reliability: When designing an infrastructure for reliability, the ability to recover from failure is important for maintaining availability.
 (Pearson Practice Test).
 - Fault-tolerance is the ability for a system to remain in operation even if some of the components used to build the system fail (AWS Docs).
 - Scalable: Resources that can grow up.
 Not down.
+Scalable systems are able to increase but not decrease resources.
+An example of this is RDS storage.
 - Elastic: Sale up or down, scale in and out horizontally.